pandastrike/haiku9/README.md

 ## More on the Rendering Context

 Data files for the entire site are available in the rendering context, as well as the current directory.
-So if you have a `_site.yml` file in your root directory, that will be accessible as the `site` variable in Jade.
+So if you have a `_site.yml` file in your root directory, that will be accessible as the `site` variable in Pug.

 Additionally, the relative path (sans extension) is mapped to a corresponding YAML file, if possible.
 Thus, you can access data specific to a given asset.
 For example, if you have an asset with the relative path of `posts/my-blog-post`, you can provide data for it in a `posts/_my-blog-post.yaml` file.

 ## Markdown Rendering

-Markdown files will look for a `_layout.jade` file in the current directory.
-The Jade template should have a `content` block.
+Markdown files will look for a `_layout.pug` file in the current directory.
+The Pug template should have a `content` block.

 ## Motivation